quantsingularity/QuantumBallot/smart_contract/README.md

 ## Purpose

-The smart contracts in this directory provide the core voting and governance functionality for the Chainocracy platform, including:
+The smart contracts in this directory provide the core voting and governance functionality for the QuantumBallot platform, including:

 1. Secure voting mechanisms
 2. Candidate registration and management